CelliesProjects/OpenStreetMap-esp32/README.md

 The sprite can be pushed to the screen, saved to SD or used for further composing.
 Downloaded tiles are cached in psram for reuse.

 This library should work on any ESP32 type with psram and a LovyanGFX compatible display.
-The downloaded tile cache gets large very quickly -128kB per tile- so psram is required.
+OSM tiles are quite large -128kB per tile- so psram is required.
+Tile fetching and decoding is performed concurrently across both cores on multicore ESP32 devices.

 This project is not endorsed by or affiliated with the OpenStreetMap Foundation.